project-curio/curio-web/docs/seed_data_acquisition.md

 Now that Supabase holds the raw data, this step transforms it into a simple review sheet—turning complex API output into a clear checklist for people to approve.

-**What this does:** Prepares a clean, human-readable sheet of candidates for reviewers.

-With raw rows in Supabase, the next step is to prep them for human review.
+**What this does:** Prepares a clean, human-readable sheet of candidates for reviewers by taking the raw rows in Supabase and getting them ready for human review.

 You’re now ready to push the cleaned and validated raw rows into Sheets for human review.